ddeeproton2/ChatPGP/README.md

 ```
 This command will download and install ubuntu on your phone

-Then you can go into your destktop with "Termux:X11"
+Then you can go into your destktop with "Termux:X11" Android Application